xcorner/docs/rs-rs/index.md

 # NEO White Paper

-A distributed network for the Smart Economy
+A distributed network for the Smart Economy231

 ## NEO design goals: Smart Economy